byterubpay/byterub-site/_posts/2018-03-28-a-scheduled-protocol upgrade-is-planned for-April-6-2018-03-28.md

 You don't have to do anything.
 However, if you want to restore a wallet after the scheduled network upgrade, you need to use the new binaries.

-**MyMonero:**
+**MyByteRub:**

-You don't have to do anything, as MyMonero will be properly upgraded in advance of the scheduled network upgrade.
+You don't have to do anything, as MyByteRub will be properly upgraded in advance of the scheduled network upgrade.

 **Mobile wallets:**